How to get involved?

 1. Education

 Provide workshops on Syntropic farming in Lightning Ridge, western NSW.
-These workshops will cover the principles and mechanics of Syntropic Farming and application in a semi-arid environment.
-Students will be educated in Syntropic Farming increasing the awareness and knowledge of holistic management and regeneration of landscapes using these methods.
+These workshops cover the principles and mechanics of Syntropic Farming and application in a semi-arid environment.
+Students are educated in Syntropic Farming increasing the awareness and knowledge of holistic management and regeneration of landscapes using these methods.

 When – As funding is available